richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 ## Ocean and Land

-We are going to explore whether the encoder has learnt the difference between ocean and land.
-When training the aurora model, we pass an ocean and land mask, so it makes sense that it has learnt the difference between the two.
-However, it's only learnt this difference because it has been deemed relevant to the predictions, which is true the in actualy dynamic system, so this is evidecne that the encoder has learnt real physics.
+Next, we test whether the encoder has learned to distinguish ocean from land.
+During training, Aurora receives a land–sea mask as input, so it's reasonable to expect this distinction to appear in the latent space.
+Importantly, this separation matters physically as land and ocean respond differently to forcing, so learning this boundary is consistent with the underlying dynamics.
+However, there is no guarantee that it has learnt this boundary.

-For the analysis, we will perform principal component analysis (PCA) and visualise the results.
-We'll also perform logistic regression using the land-sea mask as labels.
+Our analysis uses two approaches: principal component analysis (PCA) for visualisation, and logistic regression with the land–sea mask as labels to quantify separability.

-One of the first things that we need to do is generate the land-sea labels.
-We start the land-sea mask from the Aurora static, but then we need to reduce the mask by a factor of the patch size.
-This way we obtain the land sea mask for the patches (the patch is consdired land if more than 50% of the patch is land).
+To prepare the labels, we start from Aurora’s static land–sea mask and downsample it by the patch size.
+A patch is classified as land if more than 50% of its area is land, otherwise it’s ocean.
+This gives us patch-level labels aligned with the encoder's embeddings.

 ```python
 import xarray as xr